emqx/emqx-docs/en_US/advanced/shared-subscriptions.md

 EMQX sends messages to subscribers' sessions.

-When session is persisted (clean_session=false) the subscriber can recover the data stream right after reconnect without lossing messages.
+When session is persisted (clean_session=false) the subscriber can recover the data stream right after reconnect without losing messages.

 This is a bit contradicting with the 'load balancing' idea, since often when shared subscription is in use, if a subscriber is offline, the other subscribers in the group are expected to take